-Pediculosis (head lice)
+Pediculosis (head lice) Signs of Infection:

 - 1. Itching. - 2.
-Appearance of bugs or white nits on hair shaft.
+Appearance of bugs or white nits on the hair shaft.

-A student having pediculosis may be readmitted to school within three (3) days of exclusion, when proof of treatment is presented (pediculicide bottle, tube or box), or a physician's certificate; and upon approval by the nurse.
+A student having pediculosis may be readmitted to school, when proof of treatment is presented (pediculicide bottle, tube or box), or a physician's certificate; and upon approval by the nurse.